 A sadly-missed, long-standing member of Impromptu, George was one of the foremost players of his generation, being principal viola of the LSO, a permanent member of the Haffner Quartet and a popular session musician, who recorded with artists such as Frank Sinatra, Barbara Dickson, Cliff Richard, Kate Bush, David Essex, Engelbert Humperdinck, Lulu, Petula Clark, Max Bygraves, Richard Bonynge, Rick Astley and Tom Jones.
 He died in September 2010, and the George Turnlund Memorial Fund was set up in his memory to encourage young players to gain experience playing with professionals such as the Impromptu Ensemble.

 Other musicians who have played with Impromptu less regularly over the years include: Rosie Banks-Francis, Steve 'Beast' Ansell, Jane Browne, Jeremy Brooker, Adrian Smith, Julius Bannister, Pam Turnlund, Peter Aviss, Amanda Wyatt, George Simpson, Julie Peat, Sarah Boxall, Heather Nunn, Miles Attwell, Michael Schlamm, Wendy Smith, John Gallagher, Tony Whitehurst, Helena Millard, Fiona Worledge, Jane Walker, Denise Coe, Annette Dyer, Aaron Hope, Nicci Whitaker, Graham West, Camilla Titterton, Joanna Saul, Sarah Thorpe, Evelyn Shoults, Penny Roberts, Joyce Edling, Amelia Parker, John Wilkinson, Clara Jones, Andrew Deacon, Jocelyn Emptage, Julia Challender, Caro Wilkinson, Noriko Jones, John Postlethwaite, Mike Brewer, Paul Ainsworth, Margaret Noble, Jasmin Ebrahimi, Mark Taylor and Lindsay Duffield.
-Some of these play regularly with groups such as the Royal Philharmonic Orchestra (RPO), Maidstone Symphony Orchestra, Becker Ensemble, Kent Concert Orchestra, Hauschka Ensemble, Chapel Quartet, Hot Chocolate, and the other ensembles mentioned above, as well as on a freelance basis with groups such as the Coleridge Quartet, Vuillaume String Quartet, City of Rochester Symphony Orchestra, and ad-hoc groups accompanying Sittingbourne Orpheus Choral Society, Whitstable Choral Society, the Deal & Walmer Handelian Society, Bradstow Singers, etc.

 String quartet at an East Kent wedding